 Regardless of the differences between the signs of stroke and heart attack, both cases require immediate action as they can occur suddenly and intensely that may eventually lead to death.

 Some helpful ways to reduce the risks are listed below:

 - Manage and control high blood pressure, diabetes, and cholesterol with prescribed medications

 - Practice healthy eating and maintain a healthy weight

 - Manage stress

-Whether it be a sign of stroke or heart attack, it would be wise to understand what exactly it does to the parts of the body in order to better communicate these symptoms well to your doctor.
+Many often confuse the signs of stroke or heart attack with each other.
+But when it comes to signs of stroke or heart attack, it is wise to understand what each does to the body in order to better communicate these symptoms to your doctor.